Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Final Thoughts

-Athens surprised us in the best possible way.
-It is a city where ancient history is not locked behind ropes and glass cases but woven into the fabric of everyday life.
-My kids ate souvlaki in the shadow of temples where Socrates once walked.
-They climbed rocks that ancient Athenians climbed.
-They listened to stories about gods and heroes and then stood in the very places where those stories were first told.
+Athens surprised me in the best possible way.
+It's a city where ancient history is not locked behind ropes and glass cases but woven into the fabric of everyday life.
+Lila ate souvlaki in the shadow of temples where Socrates once walked.
+She climbed rocks that ancient Athenians climbed.
+She listened to stories about gods and heroes and then stood in the very places where those stories were first told.

 Is it hot?
 Yes.
 Is it crowded in places?
 Absolutely.
 Are the streets sometimes chaotic and the traffic occasionally terrifying?
 Without question.
-But it is also beautiful, endlessly fascinating, and extraordinarily welcoming to families.
-The Greeks genuinely love children, and you will find that waiters, shopkeepers, and strangers on the metro go out of their way to make your kids feel welcome.
+But it's also beautiful, endlessly fascinating, and extraordinarily welcoming to families.
+The Greeks genuinely love children, and you'll find that waiters, shopkeepers, and strangers on the metro go out of their way to make your kid feel welcome.

-Athens was not on my original shortlist, but it has earned a permanent place on my list of cities I want to take my kids back to.
+Athens was not on my original shortlist, but it has earned a permanent place on the list of cities I want to take Lila back to.
 Start reading those myths, pack your walking sandals, and go.
 You will not regret it.

 This post contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.
 We only recommend products we personally use and love.